top of page

 Advocacy Actions in Long Branch in Collaboration With AIM (Action in Montgomery)

-CHEER helped host a series of meetings to address the implementation of the new parking program in Quebec Terrace.
+CHEER continues to work to advocate with the community on issues like community safety, pedestrian safety, and parking.
+We helped host a series of meetings to address the implementation of the new parking program in Quebec Terrace.
 One goal was to address all the questions that residents had about the issue to the representatives from the Department of Transportation.
 We also invited community members to participate in a public debate.
 They were able to hear from candidates for Governor and Attorney General talk about their plans regarding affordable housing, education, and climate.
 The main purpose was to learn more about the importance of political participation to prepare residents to be part of the political life of their communities and the nation.

 On November 14th 2022, we worked together to hold a community safety meeting with members of the Takoma Park police department.
 Commander David McBain and Jacob Newman (SS Regional Director) were the main guests.
 During this meeting, we discussed the status of the implementation of the security camera program in the county, a report on the current community safety status in Long Branch, and police committment to enforcing the parking program at Quebec Terrace.